fvgls/Projet_Spring_Hibernate/README.md

 The aim was to implement an MVC application with SpringBoot and Hibernate which had to managing participants to events by at least:
 * Listing events
 * Listing participants
-* adding participant to event
+* Adding participant to event

 ---